 - How did what was produced get distributed?
 This question can be asked at the familial, communal, regional, national, and international levels.
 Asking this question helps us to understand commerce, the allocation of resources, and social welfare practices.

-These three questions might seem fairly simple, but they lead to discussions of prices, resource allocation, production methods, technological development, labor, supply and demand, and more.
+These three questions might seem simple, but they lead to discussions of prices, resource allocation, production methods, technological development, labor, supply and demand, and more.

 They also point to issues that both economists and economic historians address, while doing so in very different ways.